conan-io/docs/developing_packages/workspaces.rst

     Release: Hello World!
     Release: Hello World!

-Now, go do a change in some of the packages, for example the "say" one, and rebuild, see how it does an incremental build (fast).
+Now, go do a change in some of the packages, for example the "say" one, and rebuild.
+See how it does an incremental build (fast).

 Note that nothing will really be installed in the local cache, all the dependencies are resolved locally: